daltonbohning/Parallel-Scan-Scalability/README.md

 Not yet implemented.

 ## Scalability Study
-`make benchmarks` will produce a `.csv` with various array sizes and sections sizes of 1024,2048.
+`make benchmarks` will produce a `.csv` with various array sizes and sections sizes of 1024 and 2048.
 This will be useful.

 ## Research Paper review
 Not yet done.